Celebrating heritage and fostering pride with a flagship new development

 Engagement has included conversations, site visits and a papermaking workshop with interested individuals, local historians, papermaking experts and ex-employees from Springfield Mill.

-Take a look at the film below which records Kerry’s initial thoughts for artworks onsite.
+Take a look at the two films below which record Kerry’s initial thoughts for artworks onsite through to concept, fabrication, installation and unveiling of the paper sculptures.